ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/x_factor/index.rst

 .. note::

-   Given the limitations associated with the cross-sectional nature of the [Abitew-et-al-2020]_ study and the study location of Nigeria rather than Ethiopia for the [Adegok-et-al-2020]_ study, we decided to use the Jimma University study reported in [Stobaugh-et-al-2019]_ as the main data source to inform differential relapse rates by x-factor exposure status in the :ref:`acute malnutrition simulation <2019_concept_model_vivarium_ciff_sam>`.
+   Given the limitations associated with the cross-sectional nature of the [Abitew-et-al-2020]_ study and the study location of Nigeria rather than Ethiopia for the [Adegok-et-al-2020]_ study, we decided to use the study conducted by [Girma-et-al-2022]_ as the main data source to inform differential relapse rates by x-factor exposure status in the :ref:`acute malnutrition simulation <2019_concept_model_vivarium_ciff_sam>`.

 Additional literature on relapse rates
 +++++++++++++++++++++++++++++++++++++++